puppetlabs/bolt/pre-docs/bolt_installing.md

     ```

+## Install Bolt on \*nix

+Use one of the supported \*nix installation methods to install Bolt.

-## Install Bolt from apt repositories on Debian or Ubuntu
+### Install Bolt on Debian or Ubuntu

-Packaged versions of Bolt are available for Debian 8 and 9 and Ubuntu 14.04 and 16.04.
+Packaged versions of Bolt are available for Debian 8 and 9 and Ubuntu 14.04, 16.04 and 18.04.

 The Puppet repository for the APT package management system is [https://apt.puppet.com](https://apt.puppet.com).
 Packages are named using the convention `<PLATFORM_VERSION>-release-<VERSION CODE NAME>.deb`.
 For example, the release package for Puppet 6 Platform on Debian 8 “Jessie” is `puppet6-release-jessie.deb`.